1. Personal Information Collected

 You may terminate this Agreement, for any or no reason, at any time, with notice to Doximity pursuant to Section 11.B.
 This notice will be effective upon Doximity processing your notice.
 Doximity may terminate the Agreement and your account for any reason or no reason, at any time, with or without notice.
 This cancellation shall be effective immediately or as may be specified in the notice.
 Termination of your Doximity account includes disabling your access to Doximity and may also bar you from any future use of Doximity.

 Doximity may restrict, suspend or terminate the account of any User who abuses or misuses the Services or offers competitive services.
-Misuse of the Services includes inviting to connect other Users with whom you do not know or with whom you do not have a medical referral or consult objective; abusing the Doximity messaging services; using the Services commercially without Doximity's authorization, infringing any intellectual property rights, violating any of the Do's and Don'ts listed in Section 12, or any other behavior that Doximity, in its sole discretion, deems contrary to its purpose.
+Misuse of the Services includes inviting to connect other Users whom you do not know or with whom you do not have a medical referral, informational, recruiting or consulting objective authorized by Doximity; abusing the Doximity messaging services; using the Services commercially without Doximity's authorization, infringing any intellectual property rights, violating any of the Do's and Don'ts listed in Section 12, or any other behavior that Doximity, in its sole discretion, deems contrary to its purpose.
 In addition, and without limiting the foregoing, Doximity has adopted a policy of terminating accounts of Users who, in Doximity's sole discretion, are deemed to be repeat infringers under the United States Copyright Act.

 Upon the termination of your Doximity account, you lose access to the Services.
 The terms of this Agreement shall survive any termination, except Sections 3 ("Your Rights") and 4.a-b, and d ("Our Rights and Obligations") hereof.